Convex-Dev/design/papers/convex-whitepaper.md

 Value exchange within such systems is protected at the protocol level by cryptographic keys that can be issued and managed on a **self-sovereign basis**.
 With these capabilities in place, efficient and secure transactions between any participants become possible without any dependency on centralised authorities or intermediaries.

 However, existing decentralised networks have **notable weaknesses**; poor performance, high energy consumption, long transaction confirmation times, vulnerability to various security issues and high transaction costs.
-Early implementations based on Blockchains successfully demonstrated the possibilities of decentralisation but have fundamental limitations that make these weaknesses difficult, or even impossible, to resolve.
+Early implementations based on blockchains successfully demonstrated the possibilities of decentralisation but have fundamental limitations that make these weaknesses difficult, or even impossible, to resolve.
 As a result, blockchain technology has **not yet been widely adopted** in the economy as a whole.

 Convex (CONVergent EXecution) is a decentralised network for the Internet of Value that resolves these issues.
 Convex rapidly achieves consensus with a novel algorithm called **Convergent Proof of Stake** (CPoS).
 It merges Beliefs shared by Peers using a function that is idempotent, commutative and associative.
 This system provably converges to a stable consensus by forming a conflict-free replicated data type (CRDT).
 In the presence of malicious or faulty peers, consensus is protected by a full Byzantine Fault Tolerance.